2020

 What ignited your pursuit for gender equality?

-Having daily, long-term exposure to international organizations’ online presence and publications has helped me discover national and international issues with their myriad problematic facts.
+Having daily, long-term exposure to international organizations’ online presence and numerous publications has helped me discover national and international issues with their myriad problematic facts.
 It allows me to realize that gender quality and other problems, such as poverty or poor health and well-being, are intrinsically linked.
-To advocate for gender equality, we can’t work in silos.
+This issue disproportionately affects women and children, who bear the greatest health and socioeconomic costs.
+To advocate for gender equality, we cannot work in silos.

 Please share your biggest wins as an advocate for gender equality.